|

 help us understand the unobservable past.

-Journey back to this catastrophic event with scientists Dr. Steve Austin
+this catastrophic event with scientists Dr. Steve Austin and Dr.

 sequence of earthquakes, eruptions, avalanches, mudflows, and other